 Camden, Maine, “Where the Mountains Meet the Sea,” is a delightful seaside town just a little over a half an hour’s drive from Captain Nickels Inn.
-Peaceful and historic, Camden is considered by many to be one of the most beautiful places in New England.
+Peaceful and historic, Camden was rated number one in New England as one of the most beautiful towns in the United States.

 European settlers, arriving in the 1770’s, were not immune to Camden charms.
 The natural, scenic beauty and accessible harbor attracted wealthy residents and visitors alike, resulting in a bustling and prosperous settlement.
 Early local industries included production of lime, wool, anchors, and especially ship building.

 By the late 1800’s and early 1900’s, Camden was a popular, Gilded Age summer resort.
 Sprawling estates and opulent mansions popped up all over, along with such iconic buildings as the Camden Opera House, Camden Harbor Park Amphitheater, and the Camden Public Library.

 Camden suffered a terrific fire in 1892 that almost consumed the entire downtown.
 The city wisely decided to use brick and stone when rebuilding, rather than flammable wood, resulting in the picturesque downtown historic district you can still see today.

 Modern day Camden is a popular destination for ocean and nature enthusiasts, shoppers, and outdoor adventurers.
 So much so, in fact, that visitors and seasonal residents more than triple the town’s population every summer.
 Though affluent, Camden retains a friendly and open, small-town feel, making it a real pleasure to visit and explore.